Kate Beckinsale Reveals That She Once Broke Up With A Guy Because He Didn’t Compliment Her Enough

 Although some have called the pairing weird, a source told Us Weekly that Davidson is actually her type because she likes “young” guys who have a great sense of humor.

 Davidson was previously engaged to pop superstar Ariana Grande.
 As Us Weekly notes, the two broke up in October 2018, less than six months after the news of their engagement went public.
-A month earlier, Mac Miller, Grande’s ex-boyfriend died of an accidental drug overdose.
+A month earlier, Mac Miller, Grande’s ex-boyfriend, died of an accidental drug overdose.
 Around the time of the breakup, a source told E!
 News that Grande was overwhelmed by her grief and felt that she couldn’t proceed with her relationship with Davidson.

 “She’s been battling her feelings and knows that she needs to take time for herself right now,” they said.

 But it’s clear that Davidson has rebounded and looks happy in his new relationship with Beckinsale.
-Based on what she said on The Late Late Show, it appears that as long as he keeps complimenting her, everything should be fine!
+Based on what she said on The Late Late Show, it appears that as long as he keeps complimenting her, everything should be fine.